-The objects of contemporary art come to be seen in a different way in contrast to the traditional art works.
-Whilst the field provides flexibility for ‘’everybody can be an artist’’ or ‘’everything can be an artwork’’, you may came across with an object what is inappropriate but also something that you would never expect to see in a museum.
-What if the artist tells you another story and dare to shift the object of art?: “Beyond what you see here, see yourself seeing.’’
+You may go to a museum and expect that you will be seeing various art objects.
+However, you would be mistaken; what you’d see – or what you’d experience here- is the unity of perception rather than an object.
+The objects of contemporary art come to be seen in a different way in contrast to traditional art works.
+While the field provides flexibility for ideas like ‘’everybody can be an artist’’ or ‘anything can be an artwork’’, you may came across art objects that are inappropriate but also something that you would never expect to see in a museum.
+What if the artist tells you another story and dares to shift the object of art?: “Beyond what you see here, see yourself seeing.’’

 Riverbed, Olafur Eliasson @Louisiana Museum of Modern Art